turingschool/mod-0-curriculum/session5/index.md

   </div>
 </div>

-## Follow-Ups and Goals
+## Housekeeping and Goals
-### Wins From Feedback
+### Wins

-- Solid understanding of creating repository, pushing to repository, cloning repository, and forking repository (average mastery scores above 4)
+- Nice work figuring out pull requests!
-- More breakout rooms.
+- Really strong git and GitHub diagrams
-- Lots of you are taking initiative to work through confusion on your own.
+- All git and GitHub-related statements on the survey averaged 4 or higher

-### Follow-Ups From Feedback
+### Follow-Ups

-- We ran into a real bug!
-Let me explain my process a bit further...
+- Markdown average score: 3.8
-- The session ran long because of this
+- Combination of "just right" and "too fast" for session pace
-- Part of the session was skipped over and did not make it to the recording - only the intro to Github but no core concepts.
+- Don't "Initial Commit" on an already-existing project (like the mod0resources repository)
-- Keep asking and answering within the channel.
+- Easy to get lost / sometimes the best way to learn is by making mistakes
-- Google for the extra help to solidify concepts
+- Edit files using your text editor, not `echo`

 ### Other Notes

-- Initial commit for starting point (see commits from [mod0references](https://github.com/turingschool-examples/mod0resources/commits/master) repo as an example)
+- Initial commit ONLY for repo starting point (see commits from [mod0references](https://github.com/turingschool-examples/mod0resources/commits/master) repo as an example)
 - Good commit message format:

 ```